 i.
 Community Orchard Welcome Sign

 Cllr Green provided an update on the procurement of a locally sourced chestnut or oak timber noticeboard for the Community Orchard.
-WildWood – who supply signpost and noticeboards for country and national parks – could supply for £295 plus VAT.
+Wild Works – who supply signpost and noticeboards for country and national parks – could supply for £295 plus VAT.
+Installation costs will be separate.
+Total budget estimated at £500.
 A MwRPC logo could be added too.
 We would need to confirm all details including the name to be used for the orchard.

 A discussion followed where a number of Councillors expressed concern at the state of the Orchard in recent weeks, with all paths overgrown and the perimeter adjacent to the houses not maintained as agreed.
 Complaints had been received from residents and it was not in a good state to have a Parish Council sign erected at the present time – and we must not repeat the experience of last year where we had to spend another £1000 to have the grass brough back under control.